wallandall/todo-api/README.md

 ### should return 404 for non-object ids
 This test returns error 404 if the specified ID does not convert to a valid ObjectID

+### should remove a todo
+This test returns 200 if a Todo is succefuly deleted

+### should return 404 if object id is invalid
+This test returns error 404 if the specified ID does not convert to a valid ObjectID when deliting a Todo

+### should return 404 if todo not found
+This test returns error 404 if the ID is not found when deleting a Todo

 ## To run the above test type the below command from the application directory